Tour starts on every single SATURDAY all year long.

 Day 7.
 Fez - Meknes - Rabat - Tangier (399 kms)

-Breakfast.
-Departure to Meknes - the formal capital of Morocco.
-It is a marvelous city surrounded by 40 kilometers of town walls and with a huge gate called ‘Bab el-Mansour’ - the grandest of all imperial Moroccan gateways.
-Continuation to Rabat, where you'll have a chance to stroll through its small narrow streets and explore the main sights: Mausoleum Mohamed - one of the main buildings, a mausoleum, that contains the tombs of the Moroccan king and the Towers of Hassan - the incomplete minarte that intended to be the larest in the world.
-Later we continue to Tangier.
-Dinner and accommodation.
+Departure to Meknes, the formal capital of Morocco.
+It is a marvelous city surrounded by 40 kilometers of town walls and with a huge gate called ''Bab el-Mansour'', - the grandest of all imperial Moroccan gateways.
+We continue on to Rabat, where you'll have a chance to stroll through its small narrow streets and explore the main sights:

 Day 8.
 Tangier - Marbella (Ferry) (145 kms)

 Time to head back to Spain.

 After breakfast you will take the ferry back to the Costa del Sol, Spain.
 After a one-hour bus ride along the Spanish southern Coast, you will arrive in Marbella.

 During the evening, enjoy the beautiful promenades of the city.

 Accommodation, dinner and night in Marbella.